 Step 2: Navigate to GIFs.com.
-Paste your chosen YouTube URL into the white box on the left of the page (double-check that you copied the whole link so this will work).
+Paste your chosen YouTube URL into the white box on the left side of the page (double-check that you copied the whole link so this will work).
 It should automatically detect it.
-If it doesn’t work right away, just click the Create button.
 You can also upload your own videos to the site by clicking the Drag & Drop or select file button.

 Step 3: If your image features an ad in the lower-left corner, be sure to click the X to make it disappear (otherwise it will appear in your GIF).
 Then, click the timeline below the image and select the start and end times for your animated GIF.
 A blue bar indicates the period that will be used.